alissa-huskey/python-class/docs/lessons/syntax.md

 {{ left }}

-When the first line of a program or function is enclosed in tripple single (`'''`) or tripple double (`"""`) quotes, it is a special kind of string intended for documenation called a {term}`docstring`.
+When the first line of a program or function is enclosed in triple single (`'''`) or triple double (`"""`) quotes, it is a special kind of string intended for documentation called a {term}`docstring`.

 {{ right }}